-For instance, a gentleman from Massachusetts sends us a enable us to make a vast number of compounds artificially, and will give us an explanation of many phenomena can be converted into reciprocating motion, and vice versa. that are now obscure.
-If Professor Graham had not published his researches, the experiment exhibited by Dr. Loew would have attracted the attention of the world; as it is, it is likely to excite much interest both in this country and in tion in which it reciprocates.
-In the slot slides a block Europe. through the center of which plays a crank wrist.
-The device will convert a rotary into a reciprocating motion, USES OF FLUOR SPAR. but will not perform the converse movement.
-It has only the We are sometimes asked to give the applications of Fluor functions of the slotted crosshead placed at right angles with Spar, and as we cannot answer these questions separately, we the line of direction in which the reciprocation takes place. we propose, for the benefit of all of our readers to devote some Problem second, in the article above referred to, has received but two original solutions, which we give below; we space to an account of the properties and uses of this valuable think one of these is a very ingenious one.
-Others have been mineral.
-Its name indicates two things-first, that it easily melts or scribed by Fairbairn.
-The problem was enunciated as follows: flows; secondly, that as a spar it is frequently found associated with ores in our mines, for the Germans gave the name "Required to produce a variable rotary motion in a shaft The experiments referred to have also rendered it almost driven directly by a belt from a pulley having a uniform conspar to the minerals which occur with metals, as, for example, calc spar, feldspar, iron spar, manganese spar.
-When worked exactly as the rate at which the steam is delivered-all other belt and the two pulleys; no cone pulleys or their equivalent up into ornamental objects, it is known as Derbyshire spar, things being equal-and that there is a limit to rapid deliv. to be allowed.
+For instance, a gentleman from Massachusetts sends us a can be converted into reciprocating motion, and vice versa tive power, or the amount of water it can truly convert into it.
+It is simply a slotted crosshead with straight slet insteam per given weight of coal consumed, it may well be clined at an angle of forty-five degrees to the line of direction in which it reciprocates.
+In the slot slides a block through the center of which plays a crank wrist.

+The device will convert a rotary into a reciprocating motion, but will not perform the converse movement.
+It has only the functions of the slotted crosshead placed at right angles with the line of direction in which the reciprocation takes place.

+Problem second, in the article above referred to, has received but two original solutions, which we give below; we think one of these is a very ingenious one.
+Others have been further probable, that absolute normal steam from working proffered but they are old.
+One of these is the method described by Fairbairn.
+The problem was enunciated as follows: "Required to produce a variable rotary motion in a shaft The experiments referred to have also rendered it almost driven directly by a belt from a pulley having a uniform concertain that the proportion of priming within certain limits is stant rotary motion, without the use of anything but the one exactly as the rate at which the steam is delivered-all other belt and the two pulleys; no cone pulleys or their equivalent up into ornamental objects, it is known as Derbyshire spar, things being equal-and that there is a limit to rapid delive to be allowed.
 All the motions to be continuous and in the from one of the localities where fancy articles are made.
-It same direction." is sometimes found in beds, but generally in veins, and often may be.
+It same direction."

+Fairbaira's method, above alluded to, is to make the driven occurs as the gangue of metallic ores.

+below which no boiler will prime, no matter what its form | pulley eccentric to its shaft, and use a belt long enough to acmay be.
 And further, these experiments indicate that boilers commodate itself to the eccentricity with a friction pulley to deemed safe when delivering wet steam may be unsafe when | take up the slack.
 This does not conform to the conditions of this delivery is so reduced as to force them to deliver dry our problem, which admits nothing but a belt between the

-Mr. A. K. Smith, of Nebraska, Ohio, sends a solution new sion, as one in which the water and steam are massed, and to us, but he says not new to himself, as he saw it many years since.
+Mr. A. K. Smith, of Nebraska, Ohio, sends a solution new sion, as one in which the water and steam are massed, and tous, but he says not new to himself, as he saw it many years since.
 The method described by him is to make the driven pulley eccentric and use an elastic belt.
 This is a proper solution of the problem.